Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 `0, 3`, then the first and fourth instances will be using the second prototype.
 - The `mask` data source, of type `VtArray<bool>`, which can optionally be used to show/hide specific instances (e.g. if the 3rd element of the mask is `false`, then the 3rd instance will be hidden).
-If this array is empty, all prims will be shown.
+If this array is empty, all instances will be shown.

 Per-instance data is specified using primvar data sources, namely :